 For example, adults who were abused as children often have a poor self-image, a continuous negative internal dialogue and chronic anxiety or depression.
 This often is true regardless of the success that these individuals reach in their current lives and regardless of how much verbal therapy they have done.
 People who suffered abuse as children, whether it was psychological, sexual, emotional or through neglect, loss or misattunement, sometimes react by forming dysfunctional and self-destructive patterns of relating to others or within themselves.

 One way of surviving life when life is unbearable is to shut ourselves off from feeling.
 Another is to feel everything intensely, flooding with emotion.
 Both common reactions are associated with how intolerable past painful experiences are.
 LI therapists will adjust the level, pace and intensity of the protocol to adapt to the capacity their client has in each moment to tolerate engaging with their life story.
 As the client begins to be less activated the therapist can alter the pace to meet the client’s capacity and tolerance levels.

 How did LI come about?

 In 2002 Peggy Pace discovered Lifespan Integration as a method to work with adults who were traumatised or neglected during childhood.
-Since then, the uses of LI have expanded and LI is now being used by therapists in the US, Canada, Europe and Russia to treat a variety of disorders and distress.
-Lifespan Integration is a relatively new therapy and at the time of writing does not have a research base to clinically evidence its effectiveness.
-However, LI has vast anecdotal evidence and, due to its continuity of successful outcomes, the therapy continues to spread and expand across the world.
+Since then, the uses of LI have expanded and LI is now being used by therapists in many countries around the world to treat a variety of disorders and distress.
+Lifespan Integration is a relatively new therapy but has a research base to clinically evidence its effectiveness.
+Due to its continuity of successful outcomes, the therapy continues to spread and expand across the world.
 In addition to this, LI underpins its theoretical basis from current neuro-science and neuro-psychology research.